stackup-wallet/erc-4337-devnet/README.md

 - `stake-v0.6-stackup-paymaster`: A one off command to stake the `v0.6` Stackup verifying paymaster.
 - `deposit-v0.6-stackup-paymaster`: A one off command to deposit funds to the `v0.6` Stackup verifying paymaster.
 - `get-v0.6-stackup-paymaster`: A one off command to get the deposit info for the `v0.6` Stackup verifying paymaster.
+- `paymaster`: stackup-paymaster that depends on `node` for the underlying ethereum client and contract from `deploy-v0.6-stackup-paymaster`.